Skip to main content

 Home Safety Assessment

-A comprehensive home safety assessment provides an in-depth evaluation of potential structural and/or environmental hazards or concerns that may put an individual at greater risk for a fall.
+A comprehensive home safety assessment provides an in-depth evaluation of potential structural or environmental hazards or concerns that may put an individual at greater risk for a fall.
 Home safety assessments may be performed by occupational therapists, physical therapists, medical social workers, specially trained nurses, or other appropriately trained professionals.
 A referral from a primary care provider or home health services may be needed for a patient to receive a professional home safety assessment.

 (Recommendations for addressing specific safety deficits or potential hazards are discussed later in this course.)